jazhang1999/ContentChangeNotifier/README.md

 * You will also need all the .jar files to run and an empty .json file to work (at least in the beginning)
 * To compile the program (in linux terminal): javac -cp \* __________ (Modified code)
 * To run the program (in linux terminal): java -cp .:\* MainExecutor

+# Program Organization
+As previously mentioned, there entirety of phase one can be run from the select main programs:
+* MainExecutor.java - contains the main method that makes everything work
+* PageParser.java - takes a URL and find when it was last updated (limited - will only definitively for wikipedia articles)
+* WriteREcord.java - saves the last updated date in a .json file, and determines whether an email needs to be sent (only when there is a difference between the saved message and the new message that both point to the same URL)
+* EmailSender.java - sends the email to the user.
+Keep in mind that both the sender and the recipient must have their restrictions turned off on this account or else exceptions will be thrown

+#Auxilluary files
+* All the .jar files included in ContentChangeNotifyer must be included when going to compile, hence the complicated javac command
+* There also needs to be an existing .json file named record.json (can be empty object [{}] or non-empty) - the WriteRecord.java static methods will use this file as a base to either modify or create new entries to be referenced in the future